 - Three reference letters from professional practice, sealed in envelopes and signed across the envelope seal by the endorsers

 3. Arrange for these documents to be sent directly to the School of Nursing:

 - Official MSN transcript

-- Official transcripts for prerequisite courses, if not included on Master's degree program transcript
+- Official transcript showing undergraduate or graduate Statistics, if not included on Master's degree program transcript

 - Any additional official graduate transcripts, if requesting advanced standing

 4. If you are interested in graduate loans, you must complete the